 Said B.C.'s offensive coordinator, Steve Logan, "I knew Matt was good.
 It's his intellect.
 When I start teaching quarterbacks, I tell them, 'You've got to be a good defensive coordinator before you can be a good quarterback, so you can understand what the defense is doing.'"

-, Ryan learned the fundamentals of being a good quarterback: Intelligence, patience, composure, and commitment.
+While with the Eagles, Ryan learned the fundamentals of being a good quarterback: Intelligence, patience, composure, and commitment.

 The lesson on commitment came early, in the first game of his junior year.
 In that game, he suffered a high-ankle sprain.
 Not playing through the injury was never a question.